mhoong/Portfolio/README.md

 As a friend or family, I want to see what kind of projects that they have made, so that I can see what they are up to and possibly hire them for a small project.

+Unsolved issue:
+Could not move or adjust my img on about me in media.

 Wireframe: